Global Site Navigation (use tab and down arrow)

 In the first 30 credit hours of your degree, you will explore what the Faculty of Arts has to offer.

-• Diversity offers four categories to choose from: humanities, languages, social sciences and science.
-You will choose one subject from three of the four categories and study it for the entire year (6 ch in each subject for a total of 18 ch).
+• There are four categories to choose from: humanities, languages, social sciences and science.
+You will choose from three of the four categories (6 ch in each subject for a total of 18 ch).

-• HumanitiesClassics, comparative cultural studies, English, history, media arts and culture, philosophy
+• HumanitiesClassics, comparative cultural studies, English, film, history, media arts and culture, music, philosophy

 • SciencesBiology, chemistry, earth science, computer science, physics, mathematics